 TL;DR

-The fact that there is only one roadway in and out of the Babcock Ranch represents a Single Point of Failure that is currently being addressed with the widening of SR 31.
+The fact that there is only one roadway in and out of Babcock Ranch represents a Single Point of Failure that is currently being addressed by widening SR 31.

 Google The Ranch, and you will get a variation of Babcock Ranch problems.